 By patiently holding onto your investments, even after price declines occur, you can often take advantage of rebounds that usually follow significant drops.
 If these opportunities continue into strong uptrends, this can help generate substantial returns for your trading portfolio.
 Although cryptocurrencies are volatile by nature, and there’s no guarantee that any strategy presented here will be successful or profitable for anyone, these strategies can still be beneficial for those looking to generate returns during bear markets.

-Signs and Indicators of a bear crypto market
+Signs and Indicators of a Crypto Bear Market

-One important fundament about the cryptocurrency market is that it is primarily driven by sentiment.
+One important fundament of the cryptocurrency market is that it is primarily driven by sentiment.
 However, there are also some other indicators of a bear crypto market:

 An indicator of negative sentiment in the crypto market is ‘selling.’
 Therefore, any intention to sell is a powerful indicator of pessimism around price.
 If sellers are piling up sell orders, it means that they’re ready to sell the cryptocurrency in question at any price.
 This can be seen as a sign that the bear market is around the corner since the sell orders are just waiting for buyers to pass their thresholds.